 Imagine losing twenty years of work in just a few days.
 In 2013, this happened to Australian farmer Robert Hinrichsen after a massive flood.

-In 2013, the UN estimated that if soil continued to degrade at current rates, there were only 60 years left of enough globally fertile soil.
-Two years later, a 2015 FAO report only confirmed the point, stating: “The world’s soils are rapidly deteriorating.”
+In 2013, the UN estimated that if soil continued to degrade at current rates, there were only 60 years left of enough fertile soil globally.
+Two years later, a 2015 FAO report confirmed the point, stating: “The world’s soils are rapidly deteriorating.”
 The causes include soil erosion, nutrient depletion, loss of soil organic carbon and soil sealing.
 But the FAO report also stated that the use of sustainable management and appropriate technologies can reverse this outcome.
-For many agricultural professionals, biological products help in saving soils, allowing the crops within them to thrive.
+For many agricultural professionals, biological products can help save soils, allowing the crops within them to thrive.

 The right microorganisms are vital for soil to be viable over the long-term and for crops to flourish in a given area.